michaeltelford/wgit/README.md

 tables.first.class  # => Nokogiri::XML::Element
 ```

+**Note**: Wgit uses Document extensions to provide much of it's core functionality, providing access to a webpages text or links for example.
+These [default Document extensions](https://github.com/michaeltelford/wgit/blob/master/lib/wgit/document_extensions.rb) provide examples for your own.

 **Extension Notes**:

-- Any links should be mapped into `Wgit::Url` objects; Url's are treated as Strings when being inserted into the database.
+- Any page links should be mapped into `Wgit::Url` objects; Url's are treated as Strings when being inserted into the database.
-- Any object (like a Nokogiri object) will not be inserted into the database, its up to you to map each object into a native type e.g. `Boolean, Array` etc.
+- Any object (like a Nokogiri object) will not be inserted into the database, it's up to you to map each object into a primitive type e.g. `Boolean, Array` etc.

 ## Caveats

 Below are some points to keep in mind when using Wgit:

-- All `Wgit::Url`'s must be prefixed with an appropiate protocol e.g. `https://`
+- All absolute `Wgit::Url`'s must be prefixed with an appropiate protocol e.g. `https://`
+- By default, up to 5 URL redirects will be followed; this is configurable however.

 ## Executable